dlang/dmd/test/README.md

                          default: (none).
 Test files with this variable will be ignored unless the D_OBJC environment variable is set to "1"

+    EXTRA_FILES:         list of extra files and sources used by the test, either during compilation or execution of the test.
+It is currently ignored by the test runner, but serves as documentation of the test itself.
+                         default: (none)

     PERMUTE_ARGS:        the set of arguments to permute in multiple $(DMD) invocations.
                          An empty set means only one permutation with no arguments.
                          default: the make variable ARGS (see below)